 WooCommerce is one of the most well-known eCommerce platforms in the world.
 It’s very flexible and it’s easy to manage.

-WooCommerce isn’t technically a CMS platform itself but it runs as a plugin on WordPress, so you’ll need to have WordPress on your site in order to install WooCommerce.
+WooCommerce isn’t technically a CMS platform itself but it runs as a plugin on WordPress, so you’ll need to have WordPress on your site to install WooCommerce.

 BigCommerce is a completely eCommerce platform, which is sometimes also called an all-in-one platform.
 It’s easy to start with if you’re a beginner.